 When the force plateau is reached, perform the shortening-restretch with the piezo.
-Signal generator settings can be found in (Figure 5Table 1).Figure 4
+Signal generator settings can be found in (Figure 5D, Table 1).
+An activation-relaxation trace similar to Figure 4E will be recorded and visible in the system controller software (see Table of Materials).

 NOTE: a custom protocol can be made to automate the steps above.

-Pause the by pressing the ‘pause’ button.
+Pause the system controller software (see Table of Materials) by pressing the ‘pause’ button.

-Figure 6Figure 9
+If no more activations are to be performed, close valve 1 and 6 to stop Ɵ-glass flow by unchecking the button ‘1+6’ (Figure 6B), stop the syringe pump (Figure 9, see Table of Materials) by pressing ‘Terminate’ and stop the background flow by closing the Luer valve.

 Perform passive force measurements.